 You may have seen these bayonet/car tyre adapters on eBay in recent months (left).
 The bayonet end clamps into your IK’s raft valve (won’t work on Boston valves).
 The other end is a regular Schrader valve like on your car/bike wheel.
 Attach that to your 12-volt Halfords tyre compressor and you can inflate your IK from your car battery.
 No more of that effortful, back-breaking pumping!

 Me, I’ve never seen the value of electric pumps for IKs.
-You can only use them near a power source and how hard is inflating an IK with a good barrel pump anyway?
-It seems some think it is
+You can only use them near a power source, or the rechargeable battery will run out.
+And how hard is inflating an IK with a good barrel pump anyway?
+As IKs catch on with more mainstream recreational users (whose cheap boats may come with a rubbish pump), it seems some think manual pumping is too tiring.
+What is this world coming too?!

 The difference between tyres and IKs: • a car tyre is a low volume running high pressure (~30 litres @ ~30psi) • an IK has high volume but runs low pressure (3 chambers of 50–160 litres @ ~3psi).
 Drop-stitch has less volume but runs much more.